garrandall/popular-music-data/tracks/gangsta-lovin--eve-alicia-keys.md

 You won't wanna do without it
 No I'm comin' at you hard
 Meetin' a thug
 And I ain't givin' up
 Till I get that gangsta love

 I just wanna rock you
-All night long, ohh
+All night long, oh
 I wanna rock you
 I just wanna rock you
-All night long, ohh
+All night long, oh

 I know you see me this night that night